elailai94/Joules/README.md

 #### Version 0.3.2 (Next Release)
 * Added Physics formulas in magnetic fields
+* Added Physics formulas in stress and strain

 ### Contribution
 Please feel free to submit any ideas, questions, or problems by reporting an issue.